HumanSignal/label-studio/docs/source/guide/setup.md

 tier: all
 order: 401
 meta_title: Set up labeling config interface
-meta_description: Customize and configure your data labeling and annotation interface with templates or custom tag combinations in the Label Studio UI for your machine learning and data science projects.
+meta_description: Customize your data labeling and annotation interface with templates or custom tag combinations for your machine learning and data science projects.
 ---

 All labeling activities in Label Studio occur in the context of a project.
 After you [create a project](setup_project.html#Create-a-project) and [import data](tasks.html), set up the labeling interface and labeling configuration for your project.
 This setup process is essential to your labeling project.